 One of the big headlines last week, besides Sepp Blatter's latest debacle, was the announcement of the LA Galaxy signing a new TV deal.
 The deal is believed to be worth $55 million over 10 years.
 To put this into perspective, NBC Sports recently signed a deal with the entire league for $30 million over 3 years.
 Reactions to the deal seem mixed amongst fans and journalists.
 Some say the deal goes to show the strength of the league.
 Others say this will just lead to an even wider competitive advantage for the Galaxy.
 I do not think it is that simple to brand this deal in those camps.no comments

 Tomorrow marks the beginning of holiday season for many people across the United States.
-Families will gather round the TV to watch some NFL action and then will sit down together and enjoy a large meal with their loved ones.
+Families will gather round the TV to watch some NFL action and then will sit down together and we use it prednisone without prescription enjoy a large meal with their loved ones.
 Before they dive into their various dishes, many families will go around the table and say what they are most thankful for.
 It is in this spirit that I am going to give you a few of the many things I'm thankful for - Chicago Fire 2011 edition.no comments

 Here we go.
 The Fire have announced which players will be protected for the expansion draft.
 In case you didn't know, the Montreal Impact will be joining MLS as the 19th team in 2012.
 The new club will have the opportunity to draft 10 players from the current 18 teams (although no more than 1 player from any given team) in order to be competitive in its inaugural year.
 Luckily, each team can "protect" 11 of its players from being taken by Montreal.
 So, back to business: who did the Fire protect?no comments